Gov. John Fairfield letter about Madawaska, 1840

 Governor Fairfield refers to a letter he has received from Sir John Harvey, the Governor of New Brunswick, which lists insulting behavior to Francis Rice from the settlers and, particularly, Ian McLaughlin near Fish River.

-- Title: John Fairfield to Rufus McIntyre regarding Madawaska, 1840
+- Title: Gov. John Fairfield letter about Madawaska, 1840

 - Creator: Fairfield, John